 The comparison of the number of deaths under the age of 1-year (Figure 8) indicate the large (but declining over time) adjustment required for deaths of babies not on the NPR.
-However, despite the uncertainty introduced by having to make such a large adjustment, the estimates produced from the NPR data appear quite reasonable (now after adjusting for what appears to have been a slight drop in completeness of registration since 2013).
-Thus according to the NPR data the number of deaths under age 1 year (and ages 1-4 years (Figure 9)) appear to be continuing to decline after a slowdown in 2012-2014.
+However, despite the uncertainty introduced by having to make such a large adjustment, the estimates produced from the NPR data appear quite reasonable (after now adjusting for what appears to have been a slight drop in completeness of registration since 2013).
+Thus, according to the NPR data the number of deaths under age 1 year (but not ages 1-4 years (Figure 9)) appear to have increased in 2018.